ModByDaylight/Documentation/docs/Development/ModdingGuides/Meshes/SkeletalMesh.md

     ![](https://media.discordapp.net/attachments/797525681608982538/797534561285701672/unknown.png)

-8. Press open on the node and find the texture that goes with your model, it should be somewhere in your UModel export folder.
+8. Press open on the node and find the texture that goes with your model, it should be somewhere in your UE Viewer export folder.
 All textures linked to the model are automatically exported with the model.

     (For example, mine were in Characters\Campers\Nea\Textures\Outfit00 and Characters\Campers\Nea\Textures\Outfit01)